iGenius-Srl/lokalise-exporter/README.md

 ```
 pip3 install lokalise-exporter
 ```
+depending on which python you want to work.
 ### Linux users
 To be able to install `lokalise-exporter` successfully, you need the python development packages.